dalpengholic/Edwarpointy-Elfolivia/README.md

 # IQM-assignment
 ## IQM-assignment-2
-Main concept of Dockerfile
+### Main concept of Dockerfile
 - Using multi-stage builds to create a Minimum-Viable Product (MVP) Image
   - 1st stage
      - To build binary file, copy only necessary files like go.mod, webserver.go and READEME.md from localhost
   - 2nd stage
      - Copy from the files from 1st stage to busybox image

+- The size of mvp image decreased to 11.5MB

-How to build an echo server from Dockerfile?
+### How to build an echo server from Dockerfile?
 - 1. Open terminal and create a folder and download this branch in the folder:
 ```Shell
 $ mkdir mytmp